-We offer many prestigious, competitive scholarships for international and EU students.
-If you have an offer to study with us in January or September 2020 you can apply for your scholarship.
+We offer many prestigious, competitive scholarships for international and European students.
+If you have an offer to study a postgraduate course with us in January 2021 you can apply for your scholarship.
 You'll find application advice, deadlines, terms and conditions on this page.

 How to apply